-While serving as a US Fulbright Scholar at the Teacher Training College in Kecskemet, Hungary, I taught classes in African American History, American Literature and 4 sections of Conversational English (two classes with college students, 1 with elementary students and 1 with faculty.)
-Teaching overseas made me realize there are unlimited types of methodology.
-After teaching ESL college and primary students in “technology light” classrooms, (some only had a chalkboard and a single piece of chalk.)
-I now understand the meaning of and the necessity for engaged learning activities.
+While serving as a US Fulbright Scholar at the Teacher Training College in Kecskemet, Hungary, Amy taught classes in African American History, American Literature and 4 sections of Conversational English (two classes with college students, one with elementary students and one with faculty).
+Teaching overseas led her to realize there are unlimited types of methodology.
+After teaching ESL college and primary students in “technology light” classrooms, (some only had a chalkboard and a single piece of chalk), Amy now understands the meaning of and the necessity for engaged learning activities.

 Ask Me About:

-- My Fulbright lectures in Veszprém, Pécsand Debrecen, Hungary and in Berlin, Germany.
+- Fulbright lectures in Veszprém, Pécsand Debrecen, Hungary and in Berlin, Germany.

 - Teaching African American History in a Hungarian classroom.